-- Reboot the computer and sign on to sign on to Windows normally.
+- Shutdown and power on the computer, then sign on to sign on to Windows normally.
 If you are a domain user, make sure you are plugged into the UTA Wired network for best results.

 - Windows will continue to load.
 You will see a new icon in your system notification area (next to the clock) when SecureDoc has loaded.
 You may now use your laptop normally.